IfeOlulesi/CodePlayer/README.md

 # CodePlayer

-An app that allowa a front-end web developer to write code (HTML / CSSS/ JS) and seen the result of his code in the same screen
+An app that runs HTML/CSS/JS code and shows the result on the screen.
+Please feel free to play around with it and give feedback!!!